 perform various tasks to arrange and direct funeral services, such as coordinating transportation of body to mortuary, interviewing family or other authorized person to arrange details, selecting pallbearers, aiding with the selection of officials for religious rites, and providing transportation for mourners.

-In this career summary, you will find out what the job of A Mortician and Funeral Director is about and what it is like.
+In this career summary, you will find out what the job of a Mortician, Undertaker and Funeral Director is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Morticians, Undertakers and Funeral Directors perform various tasks to arrange and direct funeral services, such as coordinating transportation of body to mortuary, interviewing family or other authorized person to arrange details, selecting pallbearers, aiding with the selection of officials for religious rites, and providing transportation for mourners.

 Morticians and Funeral Directors with little to no experience tend to make between $29050 and $38770 while the more experienced ones can earn over $70500 per year.

 Top 5 paying states